archlinux/aur/README.md

-**A simple tool to open magnet links** using a remote [Transmission](https://github.com/transmission/transmission) daemon.
+**A simple tool to open torrents and magnet links** using a remote [Transmission](https://github.com/transmission/transmission) daemon.
 Includes a `.desktop` file for use with `xdg-open`.
 The remote server address is configurable on a system-wide and per-user basis.

 Requires that `transmission-remote` be available on the system.
+Desktop notifications require `notify-send`.
 Includes PKGBUILD for installation on Arch.
 Under Arch, `transmission-remote` is found in the `transmission-cli` package.

 # USAGE

-**`addmag LINK`** where `LINK` is a magnet link or path to a torrent file
+**`addmag LINK`** where `LINK` is a magnet link or torrent file

+# NOTIFICATIONS

+Specify the `-n` flag to generate desktop notifications, ie.:

+  `addmag -n LINK`

+A notification will be created on success or failure.
+Failure notifications will be marked critical.

 # CONFIGURATION